Can Headaches Be Caused by Heart Problems? Find Out Now

 LVADs and Blood Flow:

-The LVAD heart device lowers the symptoms of heart failure and improves the blood flow to the brain, and reduces blood pooling, which can help relieve headaches in patients with heart failure.
+The LVAD heart device lowers the symptoms of heart failure and improves the blood flow throughout the body, including the brain.
+Better circulation means less pooling of blood, which can help relieve headaches in patients with heart failure.

 Indirect effect on Headaches:

-LVADs are not directly linked to reducing headaches, but they help in maintaining the normal flow of blood to the brain.
-The circulation improves overall and reduces distention of the brain layers, which can ultimately reduce your headache.
+While LVADs do not directly reduce headaches, this device supports the normal flow of blood to the brain.
+The circulation improves overall and reduces stretching of the brain's outer layers, which can ultimately reduce your headache.

 Prev post